 In June of 2017, Deep Root Analytics, which collected personal data for roughly 198 million American citizens, was storing data on an Amazon cloud server without password protection for almost two weeks.
-Exposed information included names, dates of birth, home addresses, phone numbers, and voter registration details.
+The exposed information included names, dates of birth, home addresses, phone numbers, and voter registration details.

 So, what can be done about this threat?

-End users can use the same techniques used with phishing emails.
-They should think critically about unexpected text messages received that are asking them to perform some action, like following a link, calling a phone number, or even replying, especially when it comes from a number that doesn’t have nine digits.
+End-users can use the same techniques used with phishing emails.
+They should think critically about unexpected text messages that are asking them to perform some action, like following a link, calling a phone number, or even replying, especially when it comes from a number that doesn’t have nine digits.

 Business owners should be communicating this threat to their employees, and have policies in place that can protect their network if they allow users to bring their own devices onto their network.

-If your organization already has a phishing program in place, and allow users to read email on mobile devices, start including SMiShing tests in your testing program.
+If your organization already has a phishing program in place and allows users to read email on mobile devices, start including SMiShing tests in your testing program.
 The more awareness you, as business owners and administrators, bring to the threat, the less surprised your users will be when they encounter a malicious text message in the wild.